RayGahler/GamblingWebsite/README.md

 - `src/BlackJack.js`, `src/TriCard.js` — Game components

 ## Notes
-- For production, use a proper WSGI server and secure CORS settings.
 - Make sure your frontend and backend use compatible socket.io versions.

 ## License